opentargets/evidence_datasource_parsers/README.md

 ### PheWAS catalog

 The `PheWAS.py` script parses the PheWAS Catalog CSV file specified as `PHEWAS_CATALOG_FILENAME` in `settings.py` and that should be located either in the working directory or the `resources` folder.
+This file can be downloaded [here](https://storage.googleapis.com/otar000-evidence_input/PheWAS/data_files/phewas-catalog-19-10-2018.csv).
 The mappings between the Phecodes and EFO are read from the [phewascat.mappings.tsv](https://raw.githubusercontent.com/opentargets/mappings/master/phewascat.mappings.tsv) file in the `mappings` repository.

 ```sh
 (venv)$ python3 modules/PheWAS.py